Huertz/progressive-application/README.md

   I builded this project because I wanted to know how to create and understand the concpets of how PWA works

 - What did you learn?
   I learned that stackoverflow is very helpful tool.
 It provides a user with a lot of resources.
 In addition I also learned that looking in the console option to know where the error is located.
 It helps a lot of time and energy.
-I'm also familiar with creating varables, funciontion, adding multiple arays and creating a password generator.

 ## Table of Contents (Optional)